monroews/EnvEngLabTextbook/Laboratory_Measurements/Laboratory_Measurements.rst

 The environmental laboratory is equipped with 200 g balances.
 As part of this exercise, we will calibrate the 200 g as follows:

  #.
-Start with the balance off.
+Make sure the balance is stable and level using the bubble indicator
  #.
-Press and hold the ON/ZERO key until the screen reads 'MENU'.
+Press and hold the cal button until the screen shows 'cal' briefly
  #.
-Releasing the ON/ZERO key will take you to calibration mode indicated by '.C.A.L.' on the screen.
+Wait until the screen flashes continually 100.000 g.
  #.
-Press the ON/ZERO key to indicate 'Yes' to calibration.
+Place the 100 g calibration mass on the pan (handle the calibration mass using a cotton glove or tissue paper)
  #.
-The balance will acquire the zero value (and read -- C -).
- #.
-Once the zero value is obtained, the balance screen will blink -- 200 g -- indicating that the 200 g mass will be used for the calibration.
- #.
-Place the 200 g calibration mass on the pan (handle the calibration mass using a cotton glove or tissue paper) and press ON/ZERO key.
- #.
-The balance will calibrate to the mass added.
-Remove the mass when the screen reads '200.00 g' indicating the calibration is complete.
- #.
-Measure the mass of a second calibration mass of different size (e.g., 100 g) to confirm calibration.
- #.
-Record relevant data in the attached spreadsheet.
+The scale is calibrated when it reads 100.000 g.

 Dry chemicals can be weighed in disposable plastic "weighing boats" or other suitable containers.
 It is often desirable to subtract the weight of the container in which the chemical is being weighed.
 The weight of the chemical can be obtained either by weighing the container first and then subtracting, or by "zeroing" the balance with the container on the balance.